Syslifters/OffSec-Reporting/README.md

 <br>
 <br>

-PS. you are missing a specific template or have any other requests?
+P.S. you are missing a specific template or have any other requests?
 Just let us know!
 Open an issue and we'll have a look and come back to you.

 Happy Reporting! :)